Skip to content

 Aswan

-Aswan sits where the borders of the Eastern Desert and Western Desert meet.
+Aswan sits where the borders of the Eastern and Western Deserts meet.
 It’s one of Egypt’s hottest cities; the climate is dry all year round.
-Generally, Aswan is a desert through which the Nile River courses, making it even more enjoyable.
+Aswan is generally a desert through which the Nile River courses, making it even more enjoyable.
 Among the significant activities to do around this magnificent city is to go on an adventurous camel riding experience.

 5. Bargain at the Vibrant Marketplaces